Zeriuno/MIMOire/intro.md

 ### Stigmergie

-La stigmergie est un outil pour comprendre
+Nouvel outil intellectuel, né en contraste avec l'approche holistique des communautés, aujourd'hui encore soutenue par le professeur Dario Fontecedro, la stigmergie permet de comprendre les méchanismes qui président à l'émergence, la régulation et le contrôle des activités collectives dans les insectes sociaux [theraulaz 1999] :

-Nouvel outil intellectuel, né en contraste avec l'approche holistique, aujourd'hui encore soutenue par le professeur Dario Fontecedro,
+> Stigmergy (from the Greek stigma: sting and ergon: work) was initially introduced to explain indirect task coordination and regulation in the context of nest reconstruction in termites of the genus Bellicositermes.
+Grassé showed that the coordination and regulation of building activities do not depend on the workers themselves but are mainly achieved by the nest structure.

-> mechanisms underlying the emergence, regulation, and control of collective activities in social insects [theraulaz 1999]
+> Stigmergy offers an elegant and stimulating framework to understand the coordination and regulation of collective activities.
+The main problem is then to determine how stimuli are organized (in space and time) to generate robust and coherent patterns

-> mechanisms underlying the
+Stigmergie quantitative: les quantités de traces laissées guident la poursuite du travail Stigmergie qualitative, le type de traces

-emergence, regulation, and control of collective activities in social insects [...]
+> mechanisms underlying the emergence, regulation, and control of collective activities in social insects [...]
 Although our focus will be social insects, the scope of stigmergy is clearly immense. [theraulaz 1999]

 Il n'y a pas de hiérarchie entre l'insecte qui commence la construction et ceux qui la poursuivent, juste une communauté de réponses face à des stimuli communs.[theraulaz 1999]